 Contact your local FSA office to apply or learn more.

 If your goats have been, or would have been, grazing in a particular zone that they can no longer use because of drought or fire, you may qualify for emergency payments.
-Check out the map of eligible counties for more information about your area.

 If you’ve owned your goats—or you entered into a contract to purchase—for 60 days or more before the emergency, you’ve sold your goats because of the emergency, and you were/are raising the goats for commercial purposes rather than personal or recreational, you probably qualify for assistance if you’ve experienced drought or fire.